 Welcome to the Kansas Biological Survey

-The Kansas Biological Survey is a KU research and service center, is a group of more than 50 scientists including joint-appointment KU faculty, affiliated KU faculty, staff scientists, postdoctoral researchers and graduate students.
+The Kansas Biological Survey, a KU research and service center, is a group of more than 50 scientists including joint-appointment KU faculty, affiliated KU faculty, staff scientists, postdoctoral researchers and graduate students.
 Each semester we also engage 35-50 undergraduates directly as members of individual labs or as employees.
 The Survey also is a nonregulatory agency of the State of Kansas.
 In addition, we manage the University of Kansas Field Station, which covers more than 3,400 acres over four sites in northeastern Kansas.

 Our programs and activities meet mission-oriented goals germane to state, regional, national, and global environmental and biological issues.
 The legislatively mandated mission of the Survey is to gather, by field census and other means, information on the kinds, distribution, and abundance of plants and animals; compile, analyze and interpret this information; and distribute this information.
 Our scope of activities has expanded over time to embrace both interdisciplinary and multi-investigator research initiatives that focus on a wide range of related activities, including: